Greg Zuerlein: 2016 season

 The Rams made the decision to move from St. Louis to Los Angeles prior to the 2016 season.
 On April 15, 2016, Zuerlein signed a one-year contract to return to the Los Angeles Rams.

-After the Rams were shut out against the 49ers in Week 1, Zuerlein provided all the scoring in the 9–3 victory over the Seahawks in Week 2.
-In Week 5, against the Buffalo Bills, he converted all four field goal attempts and one extra point in the 30–19 loss.
-Overall, he finished the 2016 season converting all 23 extra point attempts and 19 of 22 field goal attempts.
-The Rams' offense did not provide a lot of opportunities for Zuerlein compared to the past and he scored a career-low 80 points on the 4–12 season.
+After the Rams were shut out on the road 28–0 against the 49ers during the season-opener, Zuerlein provided all the scoring in the 9–3 victory over the Seahawks the following week.
+Three weeks later against the Buffalo Bills, he converted all four field goal attempts and an extra point in the 30–19 loss.

+Zuerlein finished the 2016 season converting all 23 extra point attempts and 19 of 22 field goal attempts.
+The Rams' offense did not provide a lot of opportunities for Zuerlein compared to the past and he scored a career-low 80 points as the Rams finished with a 4–12 record.

 2017 season

 On March 14, 2017, Zuerlein signed a three-year contract extension with the Rams.

-On September 10, 2017, in the season opener against the Indianapolis Colts, Zuerlein converted three field goals and five extra points in a 46–9 home victory.
+During the season opener against the Indianapolis Colts, Zuerlein converted three field goals and five extra points in the 46–9 victory.
 He tied with Oakland Raiders' kicker Giorgio Tavecchio for the most points scored by a kicker in Week 1 with 14.
-On October 1, 2017, Zuerlein broke the Rams record for the most field goals in a game going 7-for-7 (surpassing Jeff Wilkins in 2006) against the Dallas Cowboys in the Rams 35–30 upset win, earning him NFC Special Teams Player of the Week for the fourth time in his career.
-On November 2, 2017, Zuerlein received the NFC Special Teams Player of the Month award for his strong performances in October.
-In Week 10, Zuerlein converted all four field goals, including a 50-yarder in a 33–7 win over the Houston Texans, earning him NFC Special Teams Player of the Week for the second time in the 2017 season.
+Three weeks later, Zuerlein broke the Rams record for the most field goals in a game going 7-for-7 (surpassing Jeff Wilkins in 2006) against the Dallas Cowboys in the Rams' 35–30 upset victory, earning him NFC Special Teams Player of the Week for the fourth time in his career.
+Zuerlein was named the NFC Special Teams Player of the Month award for his strong performances in October.

+During Week 10, Zuerlein converted all four field goals, including a 50-yarder in a 33–7 win over the Houston Texans, earning him NFC Special Teams Player of the Week honors.
 On December 20, 2017, Zuerlein was placed on injured reserve due to a back injury.
 This news came a day after it was announced the Zuerlein was named to his first Pro Bowl.
-In addition, he earned NFC Special Teams Player of the Month for November.
+Zuerlein also earned NFC Special Teams Player of the Month for November.
 He was later named as a First-team All-Pro.
-He finished the season leading the league in scoring with 158 points and 11.3 points per game.
+Zuerlein finished the season leading the league in scoring with 158 points and 11.3 points per game.